juraj-hrivnak/UN-TNG/README.md

 https://www.curseforge.com/minecraft/modpacks/underdog2

 # Development
-For developing Underdog, it's necesseary for you to know how to use [Git] and [Pax].
+For developing Underdog, it's necesseary for you to know [Git] and [Pax].

 ## Syncing mods
 To sync the mods with the ones that are writen in the manifest.json, run `syncmods.bat`.